 Why are vets so reluctant to give personal opinions when it comes to putting your dog to sleep?

-It's true that your vet can tell you what the tests say; they can tell you what they see.
-But those things are based on a singular moment in time.
-As senior dogs or dying dogs approach their final months (or even years), our pets experience good days and bad days, and only someone who experiences the sum total of those good and bad moments, and who has seen that same dog in healthier stages of their life, can form a complete picture of the animal's current well-being.
+Only someone who experiences the total of those good and bad moments and who has seen that same dog in healthier stages of their life can form a complete picture of the animal's current well-being.

 So why does your vet turn to the quality of life scale?

-Sometimes, pet parents are in denial when it comes to their dog’s current quality of life – usually because they’re afraid to lose their four-legged companion – but the numerical value generated by the quality of life scale provides a less subjective point of reference.
+Sometimes, pet parents are in denial regarding their dog’s current quality of life – usually, because they’re afraid to lose their four-legged companion – but the numerical value generated by the quality of life scale provides a less subjective point of reference.

 RELATED: How to Legally Bury a Dog